Yuen Biao: 2000s

 In 2000, Yuen went to the United States to work with Jackie Chan as the action choreographer on Shanghai Noon.
 In 2001, he co-starred alongside Hung in The Avenging Fist.
 Yuen also starred in a more comedic role in the 2002 Japan HK film No Problem 2.

 In 2005, Yuen starred in a TVB series called Real Kung Fu with Yuen Wah, Maggie Siu, Leung Kar Yan, Jack Wu and one of Sammo Hung's real life sons, Timmy Hung.

 In 2006, Yuen played Inspector Steve Mok in Robin B Hood along with his long-time friend Jackie Chan.

 In 2007 he finished filming the Wing Chun TV series (a remake of the 1994 series that had preceded the film Wing Chun) alongside Nicholas Tse, Sammo Hung and another of Hung's sons, Sammy Hung.
 Biao plays an elder version of the character Leung Jan, the role he played 25 years earlier in The Prodigal Son, and father to Tse's character.

 The series has since been re-edited for release as a film, entitled Shuang Long Ji (aka Legend of Twins Dragon).
-However, the film's release has been delayed as it has been banned in Mainland China for containing too much violence.
+However, the film's release has been delayed as it has been banned in mainland China for containing too much violence.

-Yuen appeared as a guest judge on the China Beijing TV Station reality television series The Disciple, which aired in Mainland China, and was produced by and featured Jackie Chan.
+Yuen appeared as a guest judge on the China Beijing TV Station reality television series The Disciple, which aired in mainland China, and was produced by and featured Jackie Chan.
 The aim of the program was to find a new star, skilled in acting and martial arts, to become Chan's "successor", the champion being awarded the lead role in a film.
 It concluded on June 7, 2008, with the series winner being announced in Beijing.

 Yuen also starred alongside Bryan Leung and Ji Chunhua in Legend of Shaolin Kung-fu II: Thirteen Cudgel Monks, a series directed by Yuen Bun.
 It was edited down and released as Kung Fu Master in the United States.

 Directing and producing

-Though mainly known as an actor, Yuen co-directed Peacock King with Lam Ngai Kai in 1989 and made his full directorial debut with A Kid from Tibet in 1992.
-Yuen also has a co-directing credit on the 2004 film Boxer's Story with Ivan Lai (Lai Kai-Ming).
+Though mainly known as an actor, Yuen also directed the film A Kid from Tibet (1991).

 Yuen set up his own film production company, Yuen Biao Films Limited, which produced his films A Kid from Tibet and Kick Boxer, also known as Once Upon a Chinese Hero (1993).

 Personal life

-In 1984, Yuen married Didi Pang (Pang Sau Ha).
-They have two children; daughter Yi-Bui born in 1986 and son Ming-Tsak born in 1988.
-Yuen has a second home in Canada where he enjoys golf.
+In 1984, Yuen married Didi Pang Sau Ha.
+They have two children: daughter Yi-Bui, born in 1986, and son Ming-Tsak, born in 1988.

+Yuen has a second home in Canada, where he enjoys golf.